nihalgonsalves/prisma-task/README.md

 1. What were some of the tradeoffs you made when building this and why were these acceptable tradeoffs?

-   As mentioned above, I used a RegEx instead of defining a grammar and parsing it into a syntax tree.
-It was much quicker to implement, but has some
+   - As mentioned above, I used a RegEx instead of defining a grammar and parsing it into a syntax tree.
+It was much quicker to implement and meets the requirements of the task's query format, but has some disadvantages:
-   disadvantages:

      - It cannot support a more flexible query language - e.g. multiple filters, skipping either the PROJECT or FILTER terms, adding more terms (WHERE, ORDER, etc).
      - Error messages cannot point to exactly what went wrong.
      - Using Zod as a data validator is handy, but not the most performant way to build a parsed query – but the performance of the parsing is not as important relative to the filtering in this case.

+   - I did not add support for non-alphanumeric column names.
+This would be similar to the quoting for the string equality value (which is implemented).

 2. Given more time, what improvements or optimizations would you want to add?
 When would you add them?